-Provided that the courses sufficiently match corresponding Stockton courses, the University will accept up to six credits of appropriate, relevant graduate credit from other regionally-accredited colleges and universities.
-The credits may only be transferred in as electives credits.
+Provided that the courses sufficiently match corresponding Stockton courses, the University will accept up to six credits of appropriate, relevant graduate credit from other regionally-accredited colleges and universities that have been earned within the last six years.
+The credits may only be transferred in as electives credits and must be approved for use towards the MACJ degree by the Program Chair.
+No academic credit is awarded for life experience or for military, police academy, or other professional training.